Who really owns Microsoft 365?

 This is a reality that we often don’t consider.
 I myself am swayed by my personal opinions and choices, but only when it affects me.

 If you are the representative for a body of people – then you need to consider their needs and requirements above your personal experiences or views.
 Choose the best solution for them and allow your experiences and views to be utilized objectively, because there is most likely some merit to them.
-And being objective is crucial, because one person’s experience and views is not necessarily reflective of reality.
+And being objective is crucial, because one person’s experience and views are not necessarily reflective of reality.

 It’s time to hand over the wheel